JoepGeevers/MagicMessagebus/README.md

 # MagicMessagebus
 *Add publish/subscribe power to your .NET solution.
 Like magic.*

+The simplest example that could possibly work (but for the love of god, please don't)

   1. Create a message

          public class HelloWorld : IMagicMessage